-At the beginning of this year (2010) I went on a 9 day silent retreat to a place called St. Mary’s Towers.
+At the beginning of 2010 I went on a 9 day silent retreat to a place called St. Mary’s Towers.
 St Mary’s Towers is in an area on the south western edge of Sydney (Australia) called Douglas Park.
 It is situated on a property of 500 hectares.
 There are a series of bush walking tracks around the property that people are welcome to use.
 The whole area is a wonderful place in which to seek and meet God.
 St. Mary’s Towers is owned and run by the Missionaries of the Sacred Heart.

 While on retreat I did some writing.
 This writing became a record of sorts of my retreat experience.
 The writing soon took the form of a kind of prose poem (if there is such a thing) and took the title ‘The River and the Bridge’.
 Part one of this writing record is below.